shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-standard-line-item.md

   - **Revenue Value** - Enter the amount that the advertiser will pay you per click.
   - **Ensure a minimum margin of ___ %** - If you want to set a minimum margin, check the checkbox and enter the percent minimum margin in the empty field.

 - **CPA** - Select this revenue type if the advertiser will pay you every time a user "converts".
-A conversion happens when a user lands on a page containing a conversion pixel, generally as a result of taking some action (completing a purchase, submitting a form, etc.), and Xandr determines that the event can be attributed to the user having clicked or viewed one of the advertiser's creatives previously.
+A conversion happens when a user lands on a page containing a conversion pixel, generally as a result of taking some action (completing a purchase, submitting a form, etc.), and Microsoft Advertising determines that the event can be attributed to the user having clicked or viewed one of the advertiser's creatives previously.
 For more details, see [Conversion Attribution](conversion-attribution.md).
   - **Select Conversion Pixels** - When you select CPA as the revenue type, you must then click Edit to view the conversion pixels under the advertiser, select the correct conversion pixel(s) to pay attention to, and then enter the Post-Click Revenue amount and/or Post-View Revenue amount for each selected pixel.
   - **Ensure a minimum margin of ___ %** - If you want to set a minimum margin, check the checkbox and enter the percent minimum margin in the empty field.